Sheriff Ana Franklin, Greg Steenson, and Steven Ziaja's Ponzi Scheme

 3. Investment profit number three was 22% profit paid out within 30 days.

 Pressley received $11,200 profit for his investments.
-Ziaja and Steenson split profit for Pressley’s investment was $11,586.00.
+Ziaja and Steenson split profit for Pressley’s investment were $11,586.00.
 It appears that the profit should have been around 33,000.00.
 Sounds like Ziaja and Steenson were deep in the pockets of all the investors except for themselves and Sheriff Ana Franklin.

 The scenario for the rest of the investors is the same as for Pressley.